Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered structures on

 This is clearly $-31$ surgery on the $(3,-10)$-cable of the $(3,-2)$-torus knot in $S^1\times S^2$ (note the cable coefficients are with respect to the Heegaard torus framing, with respect to the "Seifert framing" it is the $(3, -28)$-cable, but to agree with our discussion above, we need to use the Heegaard torus framing.)
-We end by noting that according to Gordon's result mentioned in the proof of Lemma~\ref{cable} we see that is the same as $-31/9$ surgery on the $(3,-2)$-torus knot in $S^1\times S^2$, which by Lemma~\ref{sfsons1s2} is precisely $Y\left(-1;\frac 13,\frac 23,\frac 9{31}\right)$.
+We end by noting that according to Gordon's result mentioned in the proof of Lemma~\ref{cable} we see that is the same as $-31/9$ surgery on the $(3,-2)$-torus knot in $S^1\times S^2$, which by Lemma~\ref{cable} is precisely $Y\left(-1;\frac 13,\frac 23,\frac 9{31}\right)$.
+We also mention that Golla and Starkston in \cite{GollaStarkston2024} provided some specific such examples with direct Kirby calculus methods.

-\begin{remark} We note that the reverse process of attaching a round $1$-handle is splitting the $4$-manifold along an $S^1\times D^3$ and the boundary will be an $e$-splitting of the boundary of the $4$-manifold.
+\begin{remark} We note that the reverse process of attaching a round $1$-handle is splitting the $4$-manifold along an $S^1\times D^2$, and the boundary will be an $e$-splitting of the boundary of the $4$-manifold.
 This $e$-splitting will result in $S^1\times S^2$ and $L(m^2,mh-1)$. \end{remark}